Chart Color Schemes

 Hughes demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Hughes has a notably high educational attainment among residents aged 15 and above, with 58.7% holding university qualifications compared to the national average of 30.4% and the SA4 region's 46.8%.
-Bachelor degrees are most common at 31.2%, followed by postgraduate qualifications (20.8%) and graduate diplomas (6.7%).
+Hughes has a higher educational attainment than broader averages, with 58.7% of its residents aged 15 and above holding university qualifications compared to 30.4% nationally and 46.8% in the SA4 region.
+This high level of attainment is driven by Bachelor degrees (31.2%), postgraduate qualifications (20.8%), and graduate diplomas (6.7%).
 Vocational pathways account for 16.9%, with advanced diplomas at 8.4% and certificates at 8.5%.
-Educational participation is high, with 30.9% of residents currently enrolled in formal education.
+Educational participation in Hughes is notably high, with 30.9% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education